 - (ii) Suspension of commercial driving privileges is governed by Section 63-1-216. - (iii) A qualifying first offense may be nonadjudicated by the court under subsection (14) of this section.
-The holder of a commercial driver's license or a commercial learning permit at the time of the offense is ineligible for nonadjudication. - (iv) Eligibility for an interlock-restricted license is governed by Section 63-11-31 and suspension of regular driving privileges is governed by Section 63-11-23.
+The holder of a commercial driver's license or a commercial learning permit is ineligible for nonadjudication. - (iv) Eligibility for an interlock-restricted license is governed by Section 63-11-31 and suspension of regular driving privileges is governed by Section 63-11-23.